 Anger & Regret

-What to do: Ever heard the saying "There's no use crying over spilt milk?" well there's no point in regret because it gets you no where.
+What to do: Ever heard the saying "There's no use crying over spilled milk?" well there's no point in regret because it gets you nowhere.
 Instead of regret, think forgiveness.
 Forgive yourself for your past financial mistakes and keep it moving.